Variational relations of topological pressure for nonautonomous dynamical systems: Properties of various pressures

-We have introduced several topological pressures on subsets so far, the immediate \Cref{relationship} indicates the relationship among the Pesin pressure, packing pressure, lower and upper capacity pressure as well as the classical pressure for nonautonomous dynamical systems.
+We have introduced several topological pressures on subsets so far, the immediate \Cref{relationship} describes the relationship among the Pesin pressure, packing pressure, lower and upper capacity pressures, as well as the classical pressure for nonautonomous dynamical systems.